nicercode/nicercode.github.io/source/intro/preliminaries.md

 We're going to spend a bit of time using a data set.
 You can download this from [here](data/seed_root_herbivores.csv) and put it into that directory.
-Download this file, open the `g2g/data` folder and move it there (if you clock More: show folder in new window, you'll get a file browser window opening in about the right place).
+Download this file, open the `g2g/data` folder and move it there (if you click More: show folder in new window, you'll get a file browser window opening in about the right place).
 Similarly, also grab [this file](data/seed_root_herbivores.csv) and put it in the `data` directory too.